Abdul Hakim Sulemana

-Abdul Hakim Sulemana (born 19 February 2005) is a Ghanaian professional footballer who plays as a left winger for Danish 1st Division club Hillerød, on loan from Randers FC.
+Abdul Hakim Sulemana (born 19 February 2005) is a Ghanaian professional footballer who plays as a left winger for Randers FC.

 Club career

 A product of Right to Dream Academy, Sulemana moved abroad at a young age, joining Olympique Lyon in 2023, where he was a part of the clubs academy.

 Despite interest from several foreign clubs, it was confirmed at the end of July 2024 that Sulemana had joined Danish Superliga club Randers FC on a deal until June 2026.
 Sulemana later stated that Randers' assistant coach Fatah Abdirahman had played a key role in the transfer, as the two knew each other from their time together at the Right to Dream Academy.

 Sulemana made his debut for Randers on August 25, 2024, in a Danish Superliga game against Brøndby IF, replacing Simen Nordli after 84 minutes.

 On 1st September 2025, Sulemana was loaned out to Danish 1st Division side Hillerød Fodbold for the rest of the season.